 Children, including those sired with prostitutes, can inherit property under Kenyan laws

-City politician Simon Mbugua has no heartburn revealing he was the illegitimate son of a billionaire-inherited nothing-but rose to be a multi-millionaire in his own right.
+City politician Simon Mbugua has no heartburn revealing he was the illegitimate son of a billionaire-inherited nothing-but rose to multi-millionaire status by his bootstraps.

-His mother, a teacher, was the mpango wa kando to billionaire Samuel Mbugua Githere-the illiterate man from Gachie who rose from hawking terere in Ngara to eyewatering fortunes that included commercial buildings in Nairobi and Mombasa besides being the largest single shareholder of Pan African Life Insurance.
+His mother, a teacher, was the mpango wa kando to billionaire Samuel Mbugua Githere-the illiterate man from Gachie who rose from hawking terere in Ngara to eyewatering fortunes that included commercial buildings in Nairobi and Mombasa.

-Life was not easy being a billionaire’s illegitimate child.
-But Mbugua still rose from working as a sweeper in a butchery, selling mitumba shoes to cars and on to being MP for Kamukunji.
+For Mbugua, life was not easy being a billionaire’s illegitimate child as he rose from sweeping a butchery in a building owned by Githere, selling mitumba shoes to cars and eventually, MP for Kamukunji.

 Despite being a billionaire, my father never helped me in any way, and I made my millions on my own